-Table 1 shows a more differentiated view of events on Github.
-Github itself publicly presents all the events on the platform in various ways: through the platform-defining Application Programmer Interfaces (APIs; (Github 2016)), through online archives such as GithubArchive or GHTorrent (GHTorrent 2017) and through cloud-based data analytics platforms such as GoogleBigQuery (Inc 2016).
+Table @ref(tab:event-counts) shows a more differentiated view of events on Github.
+Github itself presents all the public events on the platform in various ways: through the platform-defining Application Programmer Interfaces (APIs; (Github 2016)), through online archives such as GithubArchive or GHTorrent (GHTorrent 2017) and through cloud-based data analytics platforms such as GoogleBigQuery (Inc 2016).
 These data-streams embody the changes, aggregations, and commutations occurring as technical platforms take shape, concretise, localize or indeed disintegrate.
 With around one million events each day (in December 2016), making sense of these processes might seem difficult.
-The 300 million or so events summarised in Table 1 range across a variety of different code repository practices ('push', 'create,' 'watch,' 'pullrequest', 'fork') that I will not explore in depth here.
+The 300 million or so events summarised in Table @ref(tab:event-counts) range across a variety of different code repository practices ('push', 'create,' 'watch,' 'pullrequest', 'fork') that I will not explore in depth here.

 Github, like many contemporary technical platforms, tracks and measures everything that happens on its platform.
 Metrics for its own operation are part of the ongoing re-invention of the ensemble.
 (See for instance, the Github Engineering blog for many examples of this metric aspect of the ensemble).
 Knowing what is happening at various points in the distributed operation of Github is a key practical concern, just as it is in financial markets (Knorr-Cetina and Bruegger 2002) or in control rooms more generally.
 While some operational metrics -- response times of servers in the data centres, number of read/write operations/minute, etc. -- are constantly monitored and sometimes acted upon by engineers, the variety, heterogeneity, significance and possible economic value of what flows through the platform in the form of actions and practices of coding is much harder to gauge for Github.

 Uncertainty about or obscurity in what accumulated on the platforms does not thwart or damage platform capitalization.
 It can become a provocative or potentialising uncertainty in its own right if techniques or forms of realisation can be applied to it.
-During 2012-2014 Github organised three 'Data Challenges' (Github 2013) focused on the data that Table 1 draws on.
+During 2012-2014 Github organised three 'Data Challenges' (Github 2013) focused on the same data that Table @ref(tab:event-counts) draws on.
 The challenges (or competitions) invited entrants to use the GithubArchive or GoogleBigQuery data to make sense of what was happening on Github by producing visualizations, websites or interactive systems.
 Given the technical hurdles of working with large amounts of Github data, most entrants to the competitions were themselves developers or data scientists using Github.
-In this sense, the Data Challenges staged a recursive Github public (Kelty 2005) concerned with making sense of platform numbers or engaged in practical re-countings of the data.
+In this sense, the Data Challenges staged a recursive Github public (C Kelty 2005) concerned with making sense of platform numbers or engaged in practical re-countings of data generated by their own actions.

-Figure 1 The Open Source Report Card
+The Open Source Report Card